darraghenright/message-consumer/README.md

 }
 ```

-Additionally, the JSON structure provided is considered invalid if:

-* *expected* fields are missing
-* *unexpected* fields are present

 A JSON payload that does not strictly comply to the structure defined returns a HTTP Status Code of `422 Unprocessable Entity`.
+Extra fields are filtered, and missing fields are flagged by data validation.

 ### Data Validation